-ID RISK DESCRIPTION EFFECT(S) 295 Contractor may not be able to complete tunnel work within contractual requirement to complete within the 28 scheduled weekends due to the extent and complexity of the work and need to coordinate civil/structural work with electrical work. • Contractor may not be able to complete notching and grouting work during 24 weekend shutdowns • Notching work could adversely affect radio communication equipment in the tunnels; solution to avoid impact may not be developed in time to implement. • Presence of bio-hazards and homeless population around the tunnels could interfere with the project.
-Delays to completion of construction and associated claims costs.
+ID RISK DESCRIPTION EFFECT(S) الرا.
+MON DECOMI HON Changes in datafiles could affect what Balfour provides; could delay timing for testing; could change books that FRA had to review.
+298 Changes to PTC implementation schedule could delay completion of the electrification work.
+Cost and schedule of BBII contract could increase as a result of change in PTC 2.
+Full integrated testing between EMU and wayside cannot be conducted without PTC in place.3.
+Delays to completion of signal system system could result in conflicts with PTC testing and PCEP construction and integrated testing.
+4. Potential for track access impacts due to PTC testing.
 302 May not have a 110-mph electrified section of track that will be ready for testing for final acceptance of vehicle.
 Contract with Stadler implies readiness of Electrification Project and track upgrades for EMU testing Delays in testing may increase Caltrain costs.
-241 Interim power may not be installed prior to scheduled date for testing and commissioning of OCS system.
-Delay in testing and acceptance of OCS system resulting in increased costs 263 Collaboration across multiple disciplines to develop a customized rail activation program may fail to comprehensively address the full scope of issues required to operate and maintain an electrified railroad and decommission the current diesel fleet.
+263 Collaboration across multiple disciplines to develop a customized rail activation program may fail to comprehensively address the full scope of issues required to operate and maintain an electrified railroad and decommission the current diesel fleet.
 Delay in testing of EMUs.
 Delay in Revenue Service Date.
 Additional costs for Stadler and BBII due to overall schedule delays.
-267 Additional property acquisition is necessitated by design changes.
+267 Additional property acquisition is necessitated.
 New project costs and delays to schedule.
-247 Timely resolution of 3rd party design review comments to achieve timely approvals Delay to completion of design and associated additional labor costs.
 240 Property not acquired in time for contractor to do work.
 Property Acquisition not complete per contractor availability date <>Fee <>Easement <>Contract stipulates that if parcels are not available by contract date, there is only a delay if parcels are not available by the time contractor completes the Segment Potential delays in construction schedule